Savannah Guthrie

-Savannah Clark Guthrie (born December 27, 1971) is an American broadcast journalist and former attorney.
+Savannah Clark Guthrie (born December 27, 1971) is an Australian-American broadcast journalist and attorney.
 She is a main co-anchor of the NBC News morning show Today, a position she has held since July 2012.

-Guthrie joined NBC News in September 2007 as a legal analyst and correspondent, regularly reporting on trials throughout the country.
+Guthrie joined NBC News in September 2007 as a legal analyst and correspondent, regularly reporting on trials throughout the United States.
 After serving as a White House correspondent between 2008 and 2011 and as co-anchor of the MSNBC program The Daily Rundown in 2010 and 2011, Guthrie was announced as the co-host of Todays third hour alongside Natalie Morales and Al Roker.
 In that role, she substituted as news anchor and main co-host and appeared as the chief legal analyst across all NBC platforms.
-Guthrie ceased to be the third-hour co-host and chief legal analyst in 2012 when she replaced Ann Curry as co-anchor of Today.
+Guthrie ceased hosting the third-hour and acting as chief legal analyst in 2012 when she replaced Ann Curry as co-anchor of Today.

+On February 1, 2026, her mother Nancy disappeared, drawing national attention.
+Guthrie subsequently suspended her broadcasting duties, including coverage of the 2026 Winter Olympics in Italy; she returned to NBC News on April 6, 2026.

 Early life and education

-Savannah Clark Guthrie, named for her great-grandmother, was born in Melbourne, Australia, where her father was stationed for work.
-They lived in the suburb of Beaumaris when she was born.
-Her family returned to the United States and moved to Tucson, Arizona, two years later.
-The first time Guthrie returned to Australia was in 2015 while working for Today, which she described as a "lifelong dream" of hers.
+Savannah Clark Guthrie was born on December 27, 1971, in Melbourne, Australia, and was named after her great‑grandmother.
+Her father Charles, a mining engineer, was stationed in the city for work, and the family lived in the suburb of Beaumaris at the time of her birth.
+They returned to the United States two years later and settled in Tucson, Arizona.
+Guthrie did not return to Australia until 2015, while working for Today, describing the visit as a "lifelong dream" of hers.
+While in Australia, Guthrie and her mother Nancy visited Sydney, as well as the Melbourne hospital where she was born, and the house where they lived.

 After graduating from Amphitheater High School in Tucson, Guthrie received a B.A. in journalism from the University of Arizona, graduating cum laude in 1993.
 She was a member of the Arizona Alpha chapter of Pi Beta Phi.
-She received a Juris Doctor (J.D.) from Georgetown University Law Center, where she graduated magna cum laude in 2002.
-She received the highest score on the Arizona Bar exam in the year she took it.
+She received a juris doctor (J.D.) from Georgetown University Law Center, where she graduated magna cum laude in 2002.
+She received the highest score on the Arizona Bar exam in the year she took it, according to Washingtonian magazine.